maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 ## Tackling complexity

-Although complex systems can be unpredictable, they share some common traits that can help us model how they might behave.

-Complexity theory gives us a set of tools to understand behaviours and what levers we might have to ... .
-Levers that we can pull for certain behaviours

 Complex systems are made up of individual components interacting with each other, as a system scales it becomes more complex.
 The dependencies, relationships, and interactions of these components make them hard to model.

-The methods we use to add resilience add more complexity but this isn't necessarily a bad thing.
-Though we let the number of states and interdependencies increase, we have a level left for us to pull - reversibility.
-If we introduce a behaviour into the system that wasn't expected then we can revert the change, learn and try again.

-Theory emerging in many domains,
-Tackled by many different disciplines into a core set of common features known as complexity theory.

-Theoretical framework for modeling complex systems in a variety of domains.
+Although seemingly random the outputs are governed by the inputs, just unpredictable.

+Complexity theory gives us a set of tools to understand the patterns and behaviours that occur in these types of systems.
+Although unpredictable and seemingly random, the system follows patterns that can help us understand what levers are available to control the system.

+Features of complex systems

 - **Emergence** - Isolated component behaviour leads to non-apparent system behaviour
 - **Non-linearity** - Given the same input, a system response might be different given different state
 - **Adaptive** - Systems regulate themselves with adaptive agents cooperation and competition

-Although seemingly random the outputs are governed by the inputs, just unpredictable.

-Chaos theory is the theory that chaos systems, though unpredictable, are not random and that there are patterns that govern their behaviour.
-Governed by feedback loops, not linear equations.

-Prediction is difficult even though system is deterministic, not random.
+The methods we use to add resilience add more complexity but this isn't necessarily a bad thing.
+Though we let the number of states and interdependencies increase, we have a level left for us to pull - reversibility.

-### Irreversibility
+### Reversibility

 If the effects of a decision can't be predicted, then it is expensive if that decision can't be reversed.

 Most available lever to control complexity in software.

-Frequent pushes, using observability,
-Letting data inform if a feature has been good or no
+Frequent pushes, canary releases, monitoring impact of new features to see if they add value

 ### System design and team structure

 Our software solution is a complex system, and our organisation is a complex system.
 [Conway's law](https://www.thoughtworks.com/insights/blog/demystifying-conways-law) tells us that that the structure of the system will reflect the organization that built it and so it is interesting to consider both systems when modeling complexity.

 [Conway's law](https://www.thoughtworks.com/insights/blog/demystifying-conways-law) tells us that that the structure of the system will reflect the organization that built it.
+It follows that
 For this reason, it is interesting to consider both the software system and the organisation when thinking about complexity in our system.

 Self-organisation model tells us that global patterns form out of local interactions.